smyoung88/DA_G2_Final_Project/README.md

 ![cover_image](https://github.com/smyoung88/DA_G2_Final_Project/blob/main/Images/traffic_data.png)

 ## Overview
 The purpose of this analysis was to explore a traffic accident dataset to see if a machine learning model could predict the traffic impact severity of accidents based on environmental and traffic conditions.
-The primary accident dataset came from kaggle which had 2.9M rows of accident data from the lower 48 states.
+The primary accident dataset came from Kaggle which had 2.9M rows of accident data from the lower 48 states.
 The main field in the accident dataset used for the model's prediction was the 'Severity' of accidents, which is a measure of an accident's impact on traffic on a scale of 1 to 4.
 Psycopg2, which is a DB API 2.0 compliant PostgreSQL driver, was utilized to create a PostgreSQL server database on AWS with a modular approach to python scripts that are used to push, access, and pull data using SQLAlchemy.
-To clean the dataset, ETL was performed to reconcile unwanted columns, outliers, and NaNs, to make sense of diverse variables, and to bin numerical data for the ease of processing.
+To clean the dataset, ETL was performed to reconcile unwanted columns, outliers, and NaNs, to make sense of diverse variables, and to bin numerical data for ease of processing.
 After data was encoded, the final machine learning model of choice was the SMOTEENN Gradient Boosted Random Forest Model which was ran using google colab notebooks.
-An unsupervised k means machine learning model was ran on the accident dataset grouped by each state which also included data such as road area, population density, vehicle registrations, blue laws, and marijuana laws to see if it could find any trends in the data.
-To display the results of these analysis, a dashboard was created with nicepage utilizing javascript, html and css.
+An unsupervised k means machine learning model was run on the accident dataset grouped by each state which also included data such as road area, population density, vehicle registrations, blue laws, and marijuana laws to see if it could find any trends in the data.
+To display the results of these analyses, a dashboard was created with nicepage utilizing javascript, HTML, and CSS.
 More detailed descriptions of the database/sources, machine learning models, and dashboard as well as the results can be found below.

 **Slides**:
-A link the presentation slides can be found here: [Predicting Car Accident Impact With ML](https://docs.google.com/presentation/d/1MrigJU8uLdrrKApaSzU1UIcLSkl_03eEZ6iXevsZhrs/edit?usp=sharing)
+A link to the presentation slides can be found here: [Predicting Car Accident Impact With ML](https://docs.google.com/presentation/d/1MrigJU8uLdrrKApaSzU1UIcLSkl_03eEZ6iXevsZhrs/edit?usp=sharing)

 ## Presentation

 **Topic**: Using Machine Learning to Predict The Severity of Traffic Accidents

-**Reason**: If we could create a ML model to predict the impact severity on traffic for any given accident, that model could be used to increase the value proposition for mapping companies by improving route predictions.
+**Reason**: If we could create an ML model to predict the impact severity on traffic for any given accident, that model could be used to increase the value proposition for mapping companies by improving route predictions.
 Also, map-based information is great for conveying large amounts of data quickly.
-And finally, when this dataset was explored, it was found that there were lots of supoprting data to work with.
+And finally, when this dataset was explored, it was found that there were lots of supporting data to work with.

 **Questions For The Data**:
 1. Is it possible to accurately predict the severity of accidents on a scale of 1-4 that will occur given the collected data?<br>
 2. Which features will provide the greatest support for the ML model?<br>
 3. Could an unsupervised ML model find trends when data such as road area, population density, vehicle registrations, blue laws, and marijuana laws are introduced to the accident dataset?<br>

 **Source Data**: The primary data source is a large accident report data set that is intended to be used for prediction in the ML model.
 Supplementary data sets include an overview of roads, vehicle registrations, and other factors for context and gaining better insight into other factors that may impact probabilities of accidents and traffic jams.
 The accident dataset was sourced through Kaggle and was compiled through multiple APIs targeting streaming, web-based incident report sites.
 Data regarding road locations and lengths were sourced through Google’s BigQuery service.
 Vehicle registration data was sourced through government websites.
-Sources and links are highilighted below:
+Sources and links are highlighted below:

 1. [U.S. Traffic Accidents from 2016 to 2020](https://www.kaggle.com/sobhanmoosavi/us-accidents)
 2. [Census Bureau US Boundaries](https://console.cloud.google.com/marketplace/product/united-states-census-bureau/us-geographic-boundaries?project=final-project-319117)